NuSMV: Running NuSMV Interactively

-NuSMV first tries to read and execute commands from an initialization file if such file exists and is readable unless -s is passed on the command line.
+NuSMV first tries to read and execute commands from an initialization file if such file exists and is readable unless -s was passed on the command line.

-File master.nusmvrc is looked for in directory defined in environment variable NUSMV _LIBRARY_PATH or in default library path if no such variable is defined.
-If no such file exists, user's home directory and current directory will also be checked.
+File master.nusmvrc is looked for in the directories defined in environment variable NUSMV_LIBRARY_PATH or in the default library path if no such variable is defined.
+If no such file exists, user's home directory and the current directory will also be checked.
 Commands in the initialization file are executed consecutively.
-When initialization phase is completed the NuSMV shell is displayed and the system is now ready to execute user commands.
+When the initialization phase is completed the NuSMV shell prompt is displayed and the system is now ready to execute user commands.

 A NuSMV command usually consists of a command name and arguments to the invoked command.
 It is possible to make NuSMV read and execute a sequence of commands from a file, through the command line option -source: